NotAymo/Closedverse-Go/README.md

 - Type `go build` and wait until a `Indigo.exe` file appears in the `Closedverse-Go` folder
 - Then type `.\Indigo.exe`
 - Go to http://localhost/
-- Create an account and open Phpmyadmin, and give you the permission 9
+- Create an account and open PHPMyadmin, and give you the permission 9
 - Create an account on https://ngrok.com/ and Download the client
 - Open the Ngrok client
 - Copy your `AuthToken` command on the client